10 ways to crack DU-JAT!Anisha Mukhija

 can be about current affairs, economics, physics, or your favorite author- if you lead it in the right direction.
 Don’t be nervous while being interviewed.

 Keep these tips in mind while applying for these courses.
-These worked for me, and I hope these work for you as well.
+These worked for me, and I hope this work for you as well.

 Best of luck!